candoktas/job-finder/README.md

 Feedback:

-If you encounter any issues or have feedback, feel free to contact us or open an issue. huseyincandoktas@gmail.com
+If you encounter any issues or have feedback, feel free to contact me or open an issue. huseyincandoktas@gmail.com